The first three years of life are the most

 are often the first to notice when their child is not learning or

 growing like other infants and toddlers.
 Sometimes, as they grow,

-children may have trouble seeing, hearing, talking, walking—or have
+children may have trouble seeing, hearing, talking, walking or have

 other special needs.
-That's when Early Intervention (EI) &Early
+That's when Early

 Intervention can help.

 Early Intervention has four goals:

 to enhance the development of infants & toddlers with disabilities;

 reduce educational costs by minimizing the need for special education;

 minimize the likelihood of institutionalization and maximize independent living;